 Traditionally, the season of Lent is a time of spiritual internal examination as we journey through the forty days, in preparation for Holy Week and Easter.
 Historically many Christians used this time for fasting, following the example of Jesus who fasted for forty days in the wilderness.
 Today, some people choose to use the season to commit to a Lenten discipline – giving something up or taking something up – as a tool to reflect on how we can better live Christ’s story and grow to become the people God creates us to be.

 As generosity is the outpouring of a lived-out faith, we have a few suggestions for Lenten disciplines, which you might like to commit to during the season of Lent.
-We’d love to hear how you get on – do share your stories with us here!
+We’d love to hear how you get on – do get in touch with us at the top of the page.

 Ideas for Living Generously Through Lent